Josuto/monguito/README.md

 > [!WARNING]
 > Custom transactional operations are only guaranteed to be atomic when executed on a MongoDB cluster.

-Mongoose provides the means to write database operations that are to run in a transaction.
-For each custom transactional operation, the procedure consists of (1) creating a transaction session, (2) invoking a callback function specifying the database operation(s) at hand, (3) if success commiting the transaction, (4) aborting the transaction under operation failure, and finally (5) ending the session.
+Mongoose provides the means to write transactional operations i.e., database operations that compose other operations that are to run within one single transaction.
+For each transactional operation, the procedure consists of (1) creating a transaction session, (2) invoking a callback function specifying the actual database operation logic at hand, (3) if success commiting the transaction, (4) aborting the transaction under operation failure, and finally (5) ending the session.

-This is a pretty cumbersome procedure to follow. `monguito` includes `runInTransaction`, a function that removes this procedural boilerplate and lets you focus on defining your transactional operations.
-This function receives a `callback` function representing your custom transactional operation and some transactional `options` parameter.
-You can use this parameter to specify a MongoDB `connection` to create a new transaction session from, or a reference to a transaction `session`, useful when you want to run your custom operation within an already existent session.
+This is a pretty cumbersome procedure to follow. `monguito` includes `runInTransaction`, a utility function that removes all this procedural boilerplate and lets you focus on defining your operations actual logic.
+This function receives a `callback` function implementing such logic and some transactional `options` parameter.
+You can use this parameter to specify a MongoDB `connection` to create a new transaction session from, or a reference to an existing transaction `session`.

-You may check a soft deletion-based version of `deleteAll` [here](examples/nestjs-mongoose-book-manager/README.md/#book-repository) as a custom atomic operation implementation example.
+You may want to check the implementation of a soft deletion-based version of `deleteAll` [here](examples/nestjs-mongoose-book-manager/README.md/#book-repository) as an example of a custom transactional operation.

 # Comparison to other Alternatives